M-o-a-T/forth/doc/tut/start-here.rst

-Let's start off with …
+So, where do we start?
 ======================

-… actually writing the documentation before we try to collect it into a coherent whole, shall we?

-There are a few TODOish holes in this file.

-Sorry about that.
+We'll start from the bottom up, because that's how you build a Forth system.
+Ours is no different.
+You might want to skim over the stuff you think you don't need, but chances are that you'll need it anyway. 😛

+Actually, this documentation skips the bottom two rungs of the ladder.

-Anyway.
-I'll not teach you how to code in Forth in general.
+It will not teach you how to write Forth programs in general.
 An old but still very good primer is `Starting FORTH
 <https://www.forth.com/starting-forth/>`_, by Leo Brodie.

-I'll also not teach you about `Mecrisp Stellaris
+It also won't wax eloquently you about `Mecrisp Stellaris
 <https://mecrisp.sourceforge.net/>`_, the Forth variant this
 library is (mostly) based on.
-You can read more there.
+You can read more there, including how to tell your favorite STM-32 microcontroller to run it.

-Instead, let's talk about the stuff we're doing here, and why we're doing it.
-I'll start from the ground up.
+Instead, let's talk about what we're building on top of that foundation, and why.

 Vocabularies
 ++++++++++++